+For example, in chapter 2 of his first epistle, the apostle John paid tribute to the 'young men' that they were 'strong, and the word of God' abode in them, and they had 'overcome the wicked one'.
+And we might recall from our study last week that the word of God was the weapon used throughout by our Lord in the wilderness of Judea.
 Well did the psalmist write, 'Thy word have I hid in my heart, that I might not sin against Thee', Psa.
 119. 11 - which is, as I understand Mr. D. L. Moody once said, to have 'the right thing, in the right place, for the right reason'.

-And last, but by no means least, we must avail ourselves of the help and strength of the Lord.
+And certainly we must ever avail ourselves of the help and strength of the Lord.
 In the context of the terrifying spirit forces arrayed against us, Paul writes in Ephesians 6, 'My brethren, be strong ('be empowered') in the Lord and in the power of His might ('and in the might of His strength')'.

 Certainly none of us are a match for the devil in our own strength.
-I think of the words of the fearful rulers and elders of the city of Samaria when they found themselves under attack from Jehu in 2 Kings 10 (Jehu having recently killed both Joram king of Israel and Ahaziah king of Judah), 'Behold, two kings have not stood before him', they exclaimed, 'how then shall we stand?'
+I am reminded of the words of the fearful rulers and elders of the city of Samaria when they found themselves under attack from Jehu in 2 Kings 10 - Jehu having recently killed both Joram king of Israel and Ahaziah king of Judah - 'Behold, two kings have not stood before him', they exclaimed, 'how then shall we stand?'
 Good point, gentlemen!
-And, make no mistake, our Arch-Foe has far more conquests and trophies to his name than Jehu ever did.
+And, make no mistake, our Arch-Foe has far more conquests and trophies to his name than Jehu.

-And Peter, who warns us to 'be vigilant (be watchful, that is)' once discovered to his cost, and contrary to his expectation, that he was by no means adequate in his own strength, failing himself to 'watch' (the same word) even for one hour in Gethsemane.
+And Peter, who warns us to 'be vigilant (be watchful, that is)' once discovered to his cost, and contrary to his expectation, that he was by no means adequate in his own strength - failing himself to 'watch' (the same word) even for one hour in Gethsemane.

 And I note that Paul concludes the section about the devil and his forces in Ephesians 6 with the exhortation, 'praying always', alerting us to the need of constant, unbroken communion.
-'Whatever you do', Paul is saying, 'don't put the receiver down'.
-And I suspect that one of the Enemy's most effective ploys is to jam our communications with 'Headquarters'.
+I suspect that one of the Enemy's most effective ploys is to jam our communications with Headquarters.